 On January 11, 1945, I-47 was roughly 50 miles north of Hollandia and spotted a fully illuminated hospital ship and several torpedo boats heading for the Humboldt Bay anchorage.

-On January 12, 1945 I-47 took up position in Humboldt Bay off Hollandia.
+On January 12, 1945 I-47 entered in Humboldt Bay off Hollandia.
 At 4:15am launched four kaitens at five minute intervals piloted by Lt (jg) Kawakubo Teruo, CPO Muramatsu Minoru, PO2C Sato Katsumi and Lt (jg) Hara Atsuro.
 At 5:11am, one kaitens damage the anchored American Liberty ship USS Pontus H. Ross.
 A red column of fire is sighted in the anchorage at roughly Lat 2° 33' S, Long 140° 6W.
 While withdrawing, the I-47 receives an S. O. S. signal from the direction of the anchorage.
-Afterwards, departs northward back to Japan arriving at Kure on February 1, 1945.
+Afterwards, departs northward for Japan.

 31 March 1945: